Brobin/data-modeling/readme.md

 # Data Modeling Assignment 1

 Data modeling assignment assigned for CSCE 378H at the University of Nebraska - Lincoln.
 The task is to organize the given records (contained in data.zip) into a  structured file system in order to run 4 given queries against it.
 Then reorganize the files into B+ trees and run the same queries to see how much processing time is saved.
+Timing results can be found below.

-## Before running
+### Before running

 To run this project, you must first unzip data.zip intot he same directory as the program files.
 Next you must create `users`, `messages`, `users/tree`, and `messages/tree` directories, so that when the program reorganizes the given data it will have directories to store it in.

-## Load the files
+### Load the files

 Now that the data is unpacked, you can load it into the organized structure by running the following command